Intellectual property policy: IP policies for universities and research institutions

-No one model policy can be applied across all institutions or countries or companies, since there are important country-specific differences as well as different levels of absorptive capacity (i.e. the capacity of local businesses to recognize the value of new external information, assimilate it and apply it to commercial ends).
+No one model policy can be applied across all institutions, countries or companies since there are country-specific differences and different levels of absorptive capacity (i.e. the capacity of local businesses to recognize the value of new external information, assimilate it and apply it to commercial ends).

-Furthermore, countries and institutions are still experimenting with a mix of different institutional IP policies and practices, gathering evidence on what works and what does not.
+Furthermore, countries and institutions are still experimenting with different institutional IP policies and practices, gathering evidence on what works and what does not.
 In some countries, operating an IP management system that meets the National IP policy is required.
-Making the policy easily and publicly available on the High Education Institution may be a recommendation, such as in Ireland, where a 2018 report showed the 91% of the studied institutions had and IP policy publicly available on their website.
+Making the policy easily and publicly available in the High Education Institution may be a recommendation, such as in Ireland, where a 2018 report showed that 91% of the studied institutions had an IP policy publicly available on their website.
 WIPO hosts a database of IP policies, manuals, and model agreements from Universities and Research Institutions worldwide.